LiYuan199701/AMIC/README.md

+# Usage
+**This main branch is used to track and update my progress of manual scripts on Overleaf for this project.
+The main LaTeX file, paper reference bib file, and all figures are in the AMIC_Uncertainty_Bayesian_Variational folder.**

+The Bayesian model design and codes are in the branch *bayes_classification*.

 # AMIC
 AMIC is a natural language shallow neural network model that integrates layers of self-attention with logistic linear regression methods to calculate sentiment scores at the word and document level.
 This AMIC